gkanishk/todoList/README.md

     </div>
 </p>

-A web application where you can manage and plan your tasks by creating lists and adding cards according to tasks.
+A web application where you can manage and plan your tasks by creating lists and adding cards according to need.

 <div align="center">
     <img width="720" align="center" alt="Screenshot 2021-08-16 at 9 54 30 AM" src="https://user-images.githubusercontent.com/33570551/129511492-87f2dc3d-bd9f-4117-a609-d06f9ac840a8.png">